“Marvel/DC/Image/Etc sucks, DC/Marvel/Image/etc is better!”

 Stop chasing others out just because they are different than you.

-Together we need to stand up and say we will not stand for this backwards bullshit that is making our community so toxic.
+Together we need to stand up and say we will not stand for this backward bullshit that is making our community so toxic.
 In order for our community to grow and continue, it has to be more inclusive and diverse.

 We can never fully stop hatred and stupidity, but we sure as hell can do our part to lessen it.

-Be like the heroes you proclaim to love so much, and do the right thing.
+Be like the heroes you proclaim to love so much and do the right thing.

 Agree?
 Disagree?
 Let us know your thoughts on the infighting and state of the comics community by either commenting below or through Twitter or Facebook.